Question: What is stormwater?

 Question: Can I drain a swimming pool into the storm drain?

-Answer: The City’s Code of Ordinances allows you to discharge swimming pool water into the storm water drainage system, provided that the water is de-chlorinated (discharge has been tested using a method approved by the Director of Public Health to assure that it will not contain a harmful level of chlorine or other pollutants).
+Answer: The City’s Code of Ordinances allows you to discharge swimming pool water into the stormwater drainage system, provided that the water is de-chlorinated.
+The water must be tested prior to discharge using a method approved by the Director of Public Health to make sure that it does not contain a harmful level of chlorine or other pollutants.
+You should also call 826-1863 or email Stormwater@cctexas.com to notify the Stormwater Pollution Prevention Team so that we are aware and can verify the lab testing.

-However, filter backwash water should be directed to the sanitary sewer system.
+Filter backwash water must be directed to the sanitary sewer system.